Ballard (zeroemissionbus.org), May 2020

 Transitioning today’s trucks from mostly diesel to zero-emission technology can significantly reduce the negative environmental impacts of freight transport.
 CaFCP’s Medium- and Heavy-Duty Fuel Cell Electric Truck Action Plan for California makes recommendations to advance and incentivize FCETs and hydrogen infrastructure.

-In California, vehicles are the leading contributors of air pollution and greenhouse gas emissions, and, medium- and heavy-duty vehicles are one of fastest-growing sources of emissions and energy consumption.
+In California, vehicles are the leading contributors of air pollution and greenhouse gas emissions, and, medium- and heavy-duty vehicles are one of the fastest-growing sources of emissions and energy consumption.
 In July 2016, the California Sustainable Freight Action Plan was published.
 Its aim is to improve freight efficiency, transition to zero emission technologies, and increase competitiveness of California’s freight system.
 Although truck manufacturers have been investing in electrification to increase fuel economy, no truck manufacturer has plans to build commercial fuel cell trucks.

 The Action Plan makes recommendations for steps that government and industry should take between now and 2020 to establish a foundation for fuel cell truck development, and leads to continued market investments.
 If enacted in a timely fashion, CaFCP expects to see FCETs entering the early commercial market by 2031.
 By 2050, product planning by truck OEMs and hydrogen infrastructure can be fully commercialized in all truck vocations for which a business case exists.